wc-toolkit/cem-validator/README.md

 </div>

-# WC Toolkit CEM Validator
+# WC Toolkit - CEM Validator

-This tool is designed to validate key aspects of your project to ensure proper integration with tools.
+This tool is designed to validate key aspects of your project to ensure accurate documentation and proper integration with tools.

 ## Installation